BluWave recently announced the 2023 Top Private Equity Innovators. View the full list.

 While the entire due diligence process evaluates a target company, the goal at this stage is to review operations, management and culture.
 This is how the buyer identifies issues that could affect the acquisition’s long-term success.

-Target company analysis also helps the buyer – usually a private equity firm – understand the potential synergies between the target company and their existing portfolio companies.
+This also helps the buyer – usually a private equity firm – understand the potential synergies between the target company and their existing portfolio companies.

 Buy-side due diligence is a critical process in private equity acquisitions, enabling buyers to make informed investment decisions.